FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Stop mode
 --------------

-Click "Initial - Safety" in the menu bar, and then click the "Stop mode" submenu to enter the configuration interface, set the safe stop mode parameter function.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Stop mode" submenu to enter the configuration interface, set the safe stop mode parameter function.

 .. image:: safety/001.png
    :width: 4in